sensorfleet/pktreplay/README.md

 - `-l` or `--loop`: Loop packets from file, that is start writing packets again from the beginning once all packets are written.
 Program terminates when user presses ctrl+c.
+- `-c` or `--count <NUM>`: Read only NUM first packets from the file and output them.
+If `--loop` is set, then loop the first NUM packets.
 - Options to control packet rate.
 Only one can be given, if none of these options is present, packets are written with the rate they have been saved to the `pcap` file: